-- Inform the site manager of issues, concerns, or complaints. - The site manager must maintain a complaint register that required details of the complaint - The exploration manager will provide a written response to the complainant of the results of the investigation and action to be taken to rectify or address the matter(s).
-Where no action is taken, the reasons why are to be recorded in the register
+- Inform the project geologist of issues, concerns, or complaints. - The exploration manager must maintain a complaint register that required details of the complaint - The exploration manager will provide a written response to the complainant of the results of the investigation and action to be taken to rectify or address the matter(s).
+Where no action is taken, the reasons why are to be recorded in the register.

-The workforce shall be informed about the complaints register, its location and the person responsible, to refer residents or the general public who wish to lodge a complaint.
+The workforce shall be informed about the complaints register, its location and the person responsible, to refer residents or the public who wish to lodge a complaint.
 The complaints register shall be kept for the duration of the Project and will be available for government or public review upon request.

-4.4 TRAINING AND AWARENESS
+4.4 Training and awareness